Search

 Supply Chain Attacks

-Complex projects in the construction industry poses a particularly high risk to cyber-attack, as they often involve multiples entities such as suppliers, contractors and partners.
+Complex projects in the construction industry pose a particularly high risk to cyber-attack, as they often involve multiple entities such as suppliers, contractors and partners.
 These entities, if compromised by an attacker, can then be used as a platform or conduit to launch attacks against the target firms’ systems and employees.
 The attacks are usually less likely to be detected due to the trusted relationship between the parties.

 Potential impacts are wide-ranging, from disruption, delay, financial loss and reputational damage.